rclone/rclone/docs/content/docs.md

 There is no need to set this in normal operation, and doing so will decrease the network transfer efficiency of rclone.

+### --no-progress ###

+This flag hides realtime progress block with stats (count and size of transferred files, estimated time, elapsed time, transfer speed etc.)

+Normally, progress is updated every 500mS but this period can be overridden with the `--stats` flag.

+If you need stats of each current transfer, use `--stats-per-transfer` flag.

+If you need more simple realtime report, use `--stats-one-line` flag.

+Note: On Windows until [this bug](https://github.com/Azure/go-ansiterm/issues/26) is fixed all non-ASCII characters will be replaced with `.`.

 ### --no-traverse ###

 The `--no-traverse` flag controls whether the destination file system